wesleycamargo/azure-docs.pt-br/articles/iot-edge/iot-edge-runtime.md

 ### <a name="security"></a>Segurança

 O agente do IoT Edge desempenha um papel fundamental na segurança de um dispositivo IoT Edge.
 Por exemplo, ele executa ações como verificar a imagem de um módulo antes de iniciá-lo.
-Esses recursos serão adicionados na disponibilidade geral dos recursos do V2.
+Esses recursos serão adicionados na disponibilidade geral.

 <!-- For more information about the Azure IoT Edge security framework, see []. -->